 Let’s accept it.
 Most stakeholders are not technical.
 They don’t know about coding and wire-frames.
 What matters most to them is the final appearance of the product.
 As prototyping gives the demo, they can easily understand the things.
 They can interact with app design and navigate between the screens.
 The key stakeholders can discuss the feature rather than wasting time in understanding the overall design.

-6. Helping you get investment
+6. Easier to get investment

 Before putting capital on the project, an investor is likely to see how the product works.
 App prototype provides them with a tangible demo so that they can interact, test the product and see how the product will actually solve the user problems.
 Having a prototype for your product increases the chances to get an investment compared to the presentation slides alone.
-There are some early-stage investors strongly recommend prototypes as this surely helps them to make the decision faster about their investments.
+There are some early-stage investors who strongly recommend prototypes as this surely helps them to make the decision faster about their investments.

 With prototyping, you can…